vishvAsa/AgamaH/hinduism/articles/muller-max/india_what_it_can_teach_us/2_Truthful_Character_of_the_Hindus.md

 "May all thy fatal snares, which stand spread out seven by seven and threefold, catch the man who tells a lie, may they pass by him who tells the truth!"

-From the Brâhma_n_as, or theological treatises of the Brahmans, I shall quote a few passages only:
+From the Brâhmaṇas, or theological treatises of the Brahmans, I shall quote a few passages only:

 "Whosoever[^70] speaks the truth, makes the fire on his own altar blaze up, as if he poured butter into the lighted fire.
 His own light grows larger, and from to-morrow to to-morrow he becomes better.
 But whosoever speaks untruth, he quenches the fire on his altar, as if he poured water into the lighted fire; his own light grows smaller and smaller, and from to-morrow to to-morrow he becomes more wicked.
 Let man therefore speak truth only."[^71]